Available Monday-Friday from 9am-7pm

 Report a fault with the energy infrastructure in your area

 You may also need to get in touch with Western Power Distribution to report a fault with the energy infrastructure in your area.
-If you see a tree that’s fallen on power lines, cables that have come down or energy infrastructure that’s been vandalised, you should get in touch with Western Power Distribution as soon as possible.
+If you see a tree that’s fallen on power lines, cables that have come down or energy infrastructure that’s been vandalised, you should get in touch with them as soon as possible.

 Arrange to move your electricity meter